ShiiRochi/wavesurfer-react/README.md

 #### Region
 Think of it as a some kind of helper component.
 It can be used to imperatively control regions, appearing on WaveForm if you're using RegionsPlugin.
-If some of regions is already exist, then you will not face duplicates.
+If region is already present of WaveForm it creation will be avoided and existing instance is used.
 On mount, it will try to find region with the same region identifier and then attaches itself to it.
 If region component did not find appropriate region, then it creates a region itself.